mse-data-science/MLOps_Labs/GCP/README.md

 For everything that goes beyond a simple VM, the Google Cloud Platform documentation is your number one resource for any questions you might have.

-> Your total budget is limited to three coupons of $50 each.
+> Your total budget is limited to (group size) x $50.
 Make sure to use them wisely!
 Always stop your resources when you are not using them to avoid unnecessary costs!

 ## MLOps Tools